-- Don’t wear your pieces when you’ll be sweating.
+- Don’t wear your pieces when you're sweating.
 (South Louisiana means that’s pretty much always — in that case, see #1. ;)

 Every jewelry piece you see offered on our website is available and photographed in bronze (with the exception of a handful of gold-filled jewelry options - see our gold-filled jewelry here)

-If you have any questions about bronze you don't see answered here, contact us and let us know.
+If you have any questions about MIMOSA's bronze jewelry you don't see answered here, contact us and let us know.

 *Please Note: Our bronze is nickel free.